MichaelCurrin/os-genesis/README.md

 Usage and available commands will be shown.

-If added to bin, this can be run from anywhere.
+If added to `~/bin` or similar, this can be run from anywhere.
 This is not ready yet as the script needs to know its own path.

-This is actually like a `Makefile` - which would be easier to bundle commands and run short aliases.

 ### Configure, install and update
+> Commands which change the state of the system and packages

 Follow the steps below in order.
 Note - no `.sh` is needed.